 If you were to opt for a reliable brand tracker with modern data sharing functions, your whole team will then be able to enjoy:

-A really good, advanced brand tracker will have a dashboards that your team can log into and use to collaborate.
-The main thing to note about these dashboards is that they are intuitive that even a self-confessed technophobe will be able to use them.
+A really good, advanced brand tracker will have a dashboard that your team can log into and use to collaborate.
+The main thing to note about these dashboards is that they are so intuitive even a self-confessed technophobe will be able to use them.
 With them you can instantly see your brand tracking results and perform the actions listed below in no time.
 This will build confidence in team members who are normally wary when it comes to numbers.

 Data and insights can be brought up with just a click of a button.
 It’s easy to spot changes and any anomalies that might crop up in specific data sets.
 Why is this important?
 Because being able to see changes is the entire point of brand tracking.
 Your brand marketing campaigns will be so much better when you have precise data as to how your brand health is changing over time as a result of brand campaigns, and how you compare across target audiences and competition.